RunhangShu/Myweb/content/post/Microbiome affects host energy and oogenesis via Mitochondrial.md

 5. So far, they had understood that 1)reduction in oogenesis is a result of supressed mitochondrial function in follicle cells.
 2) GF flies showed decreased mitochondrial membrain potenial and energy turnover. **But, what are the molecular mechanisms mediated by the bacteria?**

 6. To start with, they probably started looking into literature and interrogated that why the bacterial symbiont - *Acetobacter spp.* can modulate mitochondrial activities? which pathway?
+Indeed, studies in Drosophila showed the symbiotic microbes are an integral part of the host nutrition including B vitamin provisioning (Wong et al., 2014; Sannino et al., 2018).
+Since vitamin B2 (RbF) is the precursor for two essential mitochondrial coenzymes (FAD and FMN), the authors therefore feed GF flies with dietary RbF.
+The results are remarkble: supplementation of RbF completely restored mitochondrial membrane potential, and patially restored the ATP levels in the ovary of GF flies.

+7. Metabolomics data (whole body and overy) support the GF's reduction in metabolites involved in main energy pathways including TCA cycle, Glycolysis, Pentose phosphate pathway.
+Higher levels of amino acids and lipids were observed in GF flies.

+8. The metabolites higher in GF flies are mostly known to be degraded by FAD-dependent enzymes.
+So the authors did "gain of function" assay: supplemented the RbF to GF again and measured the metabolites.

+9. Finally, they found the links between their hypothesis of *Acetobacter*-mediated mitochondrial function with another independent study that showed *Acetobacter*-mediated *Aldh* expression (Elgart et al., 2016).

+### Closing Remarks
+I assume this lab does not specialize in bacterial genomics.
+Otherwise, they should address the key question that has not been considered in this study: Does *Acetobacter spp* directly encode RbF, if so, which gene?
+However, they used a very smart way to skip deal with bacterium genome by using RbF supplementation.
+This is my only criticism about this nice paper.